elixir-lang/elixir-lang.github.com/_posts/2014-03-26-elixir-v0-13-0-released.markdown

 ** (MatchError) no match of right hand side value
 ```

+A map pattern will match any map that has the given keys and values.
+For example, `%{"hello" => world}` will match any map that has the key `"hello"`.
+An empty map therefore matches all maps.

 Developers can use the functions in the [`Map` module](/docs/stable/Map.html) to work with maps.
 For more information on maps and how they compare to other associative data structures in the language, please check the [Maps chapter in our new Getting Started guide](/getting_started/7.html).
+Elixir Sips has also released two episodes that cover maps ([part 1](http://elixirsips.com/episodes/054_maps_part_1.html) and [part 2](http://elixirsips.com/episodes/055_maps_part_2.html)).

 Finally, maps also provide special syntax for creating, accessing and updating maps with atom keys: